nedm2/cam-alias-checker/README.md

 infrastructure I used while writing this tool.
 In the future it would be nice to make it analyse online, maybe I will find time to do this at some point ;)

+Currently the tools can only analyse one loop at a time so it has to be run multiple times for multiple loops, although it could be extended fairly easily to analyse multiple loops.

 More information about this tool can be found in this technical report, section 4.1: https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-882.html.

 ## Build

     $ ./build.sh

+To run an example

+    $ cd examples
+    $ ./run.sh

 ## Usage